-Black Swan is an initiative founded by Andrea Wright that embodies indigenous approaches to disrupt dominant narratives towards health and wellbeing.
+Black Swan is a pilot initiative founded by Andrea Wright that embodies indigenous approaches to disrupt dominant narratives towards health and wellbeing.
 In response to the current widening health inequalities Black Swan’s focus for 2021 is to deliver a Wellness to Work project that addresses the challenges facing Black people living with long term conditions in the London Borough of Lambeth, barriers to employment and structural racism.

 Black Swan Wellness to Work is unique as it aims to work in a participatory way with individuals with lived experience and their carer’s to centre their voices in the work.
 They are empowered to identify the issues and discover the solutions to address their situation.
 Their understanding will be expanded by creating a conversation around the direct and indirect impact structural systems of oppression such as racism play in their overall health and wellbeing.